 The ‘after housing costs’ measure stands at 17.7 per cent for the general population and 17.4 per cent for Pacific children.

-Nearly half (49.6 per cent) of all Pacific people live in households that earn among the lowest (40 per cent) of incomes in the country.
+Nearly half (49.6 per cent) of all Pacific people live in households with incomes among the lowest (40 per cent) in the country.

 Understanding the root causes